my priorities

 I’ll pursue savvy opportunities to preserve green spaces, trails, and mature trees.

-Neighborhood parks (Brass Oak, Homestead, and Rollingwood, for example) would benefit from equipment upgrades, restrooms, and water fountains.
-I intend to explore those options.
+Many neighborhood parks throughout District 7 (Brass Oak, Homestead, and Rollingwood, for example) would benefit from equipment upgrades, restrooms, and additional shade.
+I’m going to explore those options.

-To avoid straining services and streets further, I’ll vote for a slower rate of residential development.
+To avoid straining streets, schools, and services further, I’ll vote for a slower rate of residential development than what’s been approved in recent years.

 tailoring development